flutter/devtools/docs/debugger.md

 When your application encounters a breakpoint, it'll pause there, and the DevTools debugger will show the paused execution location in the source area.
-In addition, the `Call stack` and `Variables` areas will populate with the current call stack fir the paused isolate, and the local variables for the selected frame.
+In addition, the `Call stack` and `Variables` areas will populate with the current call stack for the paused isolate, and the local variables for the selected frame.
 Selecting other frames in the `Call stack` area will change the contents of the `Variables` area.